Wisconsin Tipped Minimum Wage Laws for 2022, 2023

 Example Tip Credit Calculation:

-Let's say Jessica is a server in Wisconsin who receives an hourly wage of $7.25, the Wisconsin minimum wage.
-During an hour long scheduled shift, Jessica receives $5.00 in tips.
+Let's say Rick is a dishwasher in Wisconsin who receives an hourly wage of $7.25, the Wisconsin minimum wage.
+During an hour long scheduled shift, Rick receives $5.00 in tips.

-For that hour, Jessica's employer can credit $4.92 of the received tips against Jessica's hourly wage of $7.25, so they will only pay $2.33 in cash wages for that hour.
-However, including both the cash wage and the $5.00 in tips received, Jessica's total earnings are $8.00.
+For that hour, Rick's employer can credit $4.92 of the received tips against Rick's hourly wage of $7.25, so they will only pay $2.33 in cash wages for that hour.
+However, including both the cash wage and the $5.00 in tips received, Rick's total earnings are $8.00.

-In the next hour of their shift, Jessica receives no tips.
-Because no tips were received to be credited against the minimum wage, the employer must pay Jessica $7.25 in cash wages for this hour.
+In the next hour of their shift, Rick receives no tips.
+Because no tips were received to be credited against the minimum wage, the employer must pay Rick $7.25 in cash wages for this hour.

 Tipped Employee Labor Laws in Wisconsin